 Consolidating without asking the doctor.
 It is tempting to move all medications to once-a-day dosing for simplicity.
 Always check with the prescribing doctor before changing the timing of a medication.
 Some drugs require specific timing for safety or effectiveness reasons.

 Assuming the patient is tracking it themselves.
 Cognitive decline can be gradual.
 Your parent may not be aware that their recall is slipping.
+If dementia is part of the picture, managing medications for someone with dementia introduces specific challenges that go beyond the basics here.
 An external system is not an insult; it is good caregiving.

 Not updating the list.
 Medications change.
 Dosages change.
 New prescriptions get added, old ones get discontinued.
 Treat your medication list as a living document and review it at every doctor's appointment.